zeek/zeek-agent/README.md

-The documentation has been moved to the [Zeek Agent Wiki](https://github.com/zeek/zeek-agent/wiki), and contains guides on building, configuring and extending the Zeek Agent project.
+The documentation has been moved to the [Zeek Agent Wiki](https://github.com/zeek/zeek-agent/wiki), and contains guides on building, configuring, and extending the Zeek Agent project.

-For convenience, the build and configuration guides can be accessed from the following links:
+For convenience, use the following links to build and configure Zeek Agent:
 - [Build Guide](https://github.com/zeek/zeek-agent/wiki/Build-Guide)
 - [Configuration Guide](https://github.com/zeek/zeek-agent/wiki/Configuration-Guide)